lsilvapvt/jfrog-pipelines-jpd-helm/README.md

-      MASTER_KEY    # generate a value with `openssl rand -hex 32` JOIN_KEY      # generate a value with `openssl rand -hex 32` POSTGRES_PASSWORD     # generate a value with `openssl rand -hex 12`
+      MASTER_KEY    # generate a value with `openssl rand -hex 32` JOIN_KEY      # generate a value with `openssl rand -hex 32` POSTGRES_PASSWORD     # generate a value with `openssl rand -hex 12` LICENSE_KEY    # your JFrog license key
+      ADMIN_PASSWORD    # the password for the admin user

 # Had to update helm client to 3.6.3 for local helm pull tests